JackJey/privacy-sandcastle/README.md

 ## Browser Setting

-You will need to use Chrome 91 or above [run with the following flag](https://www.chromium.org/developers/how-tos/run-chromium-with-flags)
+You will need to use **Chrome 96** or above [run with the following flag](https://www.chromium.org/developers/how-tos/run-chromium-with-flags)

 ```
---enable-features=FledgeInterestGroups,FledgeInterestGroupAPI
+--enable-features=InterestGroupStorage,AdInterestGroupAPI,Fledge --disable-features=FencedFrames
 ```